Strategic Defence of the Parity Accord

 Ulster remains British in culture, identity, and citizenship, with stronger constitutional guarantees than before.

 Stormont remains the institutional home of British-identifying communities.
 British citizenship is permanent.
-British cultural symbols and traditions remain protected within public life, subject to parity safeguards.
+British cultural symbols, traditions, and commemorations — including those associated with events such as the Battle of the Boyne — remain protected within public life, subject to parity safeguards.
 A UK–Ireland Parliamentary Council maintains structured East–West engagement.

 This is not absorption.
 It is shared sovereignty with constitutionally protected Britishness.